-Message from the 2019 - 2020 President
+Message from the 2021 - 2022 President

-I would also like to thank our Secretary, Vicki Brumby and Treasurer, Glenn Brumby for their hard work particularly their work behind the scenes supporting administrative arrangements for the AFMLTA Conference.
+I would also like to thank our Secretary, Vicki Brumby and Treasurer, Glenn Brumby for their hard work particularly their work behind the scenes supporting administrative arrangements for memberships, conferences, and so much more.

 Modern Language Teachers Association of Tasmania Inc.